Michigan Mental Health Integration Partnership aims to improve physical + mental health services for state residents

 “I think that's where our strength in the match program is – it's really about implementing innovative models of care for these individuals through creative partnerships.”

-Kilbourne encourages any health services researchers with an interest in integrated care to consider the program, which accepts applications twice a year (the next deadline is October 1, 2016).
+Kilbourne encourages any health services researchers with an interest in integrated care to consider the program, which accepts applications three times a year.
 She notes the program is fairly broad in defining “integrated care,” and urges investigators with a focus on primary care to think about opportunities to conduct a secondary project of the same work in a mental health type population, for example, and vice versa.

 “We're willing to match if there's an angle that has to do with integrated care to help expand mental health care access to underserved populations, or medical care access to persons with chronic mental disorders,” she says.
 “We want to get the investigators to help us think outside the box because oftentimes they have the best ideas.”

-For more information on the MIP program, please contact Director Dr. Kilbourne at: email@example.com
+For more information on the MIP program, please contact the MIP team at: email@example.com

 Call for Michigan Integration Partnership (MIP) Match Funding Submissions